feature-image

 ADVERTISEMENT

-Realistically, they stand a chance at competing only if Luka Doncic is on the floor.
-And the 27-year-old is going through all means to make sure he’s ready as soon as possible.
+Realistically, they stand a chance at competing only if Doncic is on the floor and healthy.
+The 27-year-old is going through all means to make sure he’s ready as soon as possible.
 Being an All-NBA or MVP isn’t the biggest goal.
-Doncic wants to honor the tradition in LA and compete for a championship every season.
+He wants to honor the tradition in LA and compete for a championship.
+He’s already sacrificed his previous lifestyle to become a ferocious force.
+Now, Doncic is taking an extra step to ensure he can finish the story honorably.

 ADVERTISEMENT